Harold Harefoot: Disputed paternity

-The Anglo-Saxon Chronicle reports that Harold said that he was a son of Cnut the Great and Ælfgifu of Northampton, "although it was not true".
-Florence of Worcester (12th century) elaborates on the subject.
-Claiming that Ælfgifu wanted to have a son by the king but was unable to, she secretly adopted the newborn children of strangers and pretended to have given birth to them.
-Harold was reportedly the son of a cobbler, while his brother Svein Knutsson was the illegitimate son of a priest.
-She deceived Cnut into recognizing both children as his own.
+The Anglo-Saxon Chronicle reports that Harold claimed to be the son of Cnut the Great and Ælfgifu of Northampton, "although it was not true".
+Florence of Worcester, writing in the twelfth century, gives a more elaborate version of this story.
+According to Florence, Ælfgifu, unable to have a son by Cnut, secretly adopted newborn children and presented them as her own.
+Harold was said to be the son of a cobbler, while his brother Svein Knutsson was described as the illegitimate son of a priest. Ælfgifu then allegedly deceived Cnut into recognising both children as his sons.

-21st-century author Harriet O'Brien doubts Cnut, the shrewd politician who "masterminded the bloodless takeover of Norway", could have been deceived in such a way.
-She suspects the tale started out as a popular myth, or intentional defamation presumably tailored by Emma of Normandy, the other wife of Cnut and rival to Ælfgifu.
+The historian Harriet O'Brien doubts that Cnut could have been deceived in this way.
+She suggests that the story may have originated as a popular myth or as hostile propaganda connected with Emma of Normandy, Cnut's other wife and Ælfgifu's rival.

-Harthacnut's reign
+Succession crisis

-Upon the death of Cnut on 12 November 1035, Harold's younger half-brother Harthacnut, the son of Cnut and his queen Emma of Normandy, was the legitimate heir to the thrones of both the Danes and the English.
-Harthacnut, however, was unable to travel to his coronation in England because his Danish kingdom was under threat of invasion by King Magnus I of Norway and King Anund Jacob of Sweden.
-England's magnates (Note: Earl Leofric and almost all the thegns north of the Thames, and the men of the fleet in London) favoured the idea of installing Harold Harefoot temporarily as regent or joint monarch, because of the difficulty of Harthacnut's absence, and despite the opposition of Godwin, the Earl of Wessex, and the Queen, he eventually wore the crown.
-There is some dispute in primary sources (the Anglo-Saxon Chronicle) about Harold's initial role.
-Versions E and F mention him as regent, the others as co-ruler.
+Upon Cnut's death on 12 November 1035, Harold's younger half-brother Harthacnut, the son of Cnut and his queen Emma of Normandy, had a strong claim to the thrones of both Denmark and England.
+Harthacnut, however, was unable to travel to England because Denmark was threatened by Magnus I of Norway and Anund Jacob of Sweden.
+England's magnates (Note: Earl Leofric, almost all the thegns north of the Thames, and the men of the fleet in London.) therefore favoured the idea of installing Harold temporarily as regent or joint ruler.
+This was opposed by Godwin, Earl of Wessex and Queen Emma, but Harold eventually secured power.
+The Anglo-Saxon Chronicle gives differing accounts of his initial role.
+Versions E and F describe him as regent, while other versions present him as co-ruler.

 Ian Howard points out that Cnut had been survived by three sons: Svein, Harold, and Harthacnut.
 The Encomium Emmae Reginae also describes Edward the Confessor and Alfred Aetheling as the sons of Canute, though the modern term would be step-sons.
 Harold could claim the regency or kingship because he was the only one of the five present in England in 1035.
 Harthacnut was reigning in Denmark, and Svein had joined him there following his deposition from the Norwegian throne, while Edward and Alfred were in Normandy.
 Harold could reign in the name of his absent brothers, with Emma rivalling him as a candidate for the regency.